Collective Entity Alignment via Adaptive Features: Introduction

-Nevertheless, current \emph{outcome-level} feature fusion strategies~\cite{DBLP:conf/emnlp/WangLLZ18,DBLP:conf/semweb/SunHL17} usually hand-tune feature weights on validation set, which becomes impractical with the increase of features.
-Consequently, dynamically fusing various features with \emph{adaptive weights} would be more preferable and practical.

-In order to address the shortages of current EA solutions, we establish \our, a collective entity alignment framework with adaptive feature fusion strategy. \our first exploits structural, semantic and string-level features for capturing different aspects of the similarity between entities in source and target KGs.
-These features are representative and generally available, which are effectively modelled by our proposed feature generation strategies.
-Then we compute the intermediate outcomes, i.e., similarity matrices, within feature-specific spaces, and devise an adaptive feature fusion strategy to effectively fuse different features at outcome-level, which yields a fused similarity matrix that dynamically encodes multiple signals.
-Eventually, to capture the interdependence between EA decisions, we formulate EA as the classical Stable Matching (Marriage) Problem (SMP)~\cite{gale1962college}, with entity preference lists constructed by using fused similarity matrix.
+In order to address the shortages of current EA solutions, we establish \our, a collective entity alignment framework. \our first exploits structural, semantic and string-level features to capture different aspects of the similarity between entities in source and target KGs.
+These features are representative and generally available, which are effectively modelled and adapted by our proposed feature generation strategies.
+Then to capture the interdependence between EA decisions, we formulate EA as the classic stable matching (marriage) problem (SMP)~\cite{gale1962college}, with entity preference lists constructed by using these features.
 The problem is further addressed by deferred acceptance algorithm (DAA)~\cite{DBLP:journals/ijgt/Roth08} with high effectiveness and efficiency.

-\myparagraph{Contribution} Our contribution can be summarized as: \begin{itemize} \item We identify the shortcomings of existing embedding-based EA methods in fusing various features and making EA decisions.
-In this connection, we propose a novel solution, namely \our, to boost the overall EA performance.
-This is done by (1) introducing an effective strategy to dynamically fuse different features with adaptive weight assignment, and (2) designing a collective embedding-based EA framework that takes into account the underlying interdependence between EA decisions for different entities.
-As where we are standing, this is among the first attempts to tackle EA collectively.

-\item We introduce string similarity as an important feature for alignment, which has been largely overlooked and rarely exploited by existing embedding-based EA frameworks.
-Dynamically combining it with structural and semantic signals offers a more comprehensive view for matching entities.
+We empirically evaluate \our on both cross-lingual and mono-lingual EA tasks against 11 state-of-the-art methods, and the comparative results demonstrate its superiority.